<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Conclusion

-The pieces that put together a vinyl liner pool are relatively fragile and need a lot of TLC.
+The pieces that put together a vinyl liner pool are relatively fragile and need a lot of tlc.
 In contrast, the fiberglass pool shell and gelcoat are solid and built to last.
 Winner: Fiberglass

 Hands-on maintenance